-If students feel they have been unfairly or incorrectly treated they have the right to appeal.
-All students will complete a reflection sheet upon entry to the room and may use this to indicate if they feel they have been sent on an unfair basis.
-The appeal will be considered by a member of staff and the student informed of the outcome.
-Any staff member who removes a student will visit the student and complete a restorative conversation.
+All students will have the opportunity to complete a reflection sheet upon entry to the refocus room and may use this to indicate if they feel they have been referred on an unfair basis.
+The review will be considered by a member of staff and the student informed of the outcome after any investigation.
+Any staff member who refers a student to the refocus room will complete a response to the student's review in readiness for the next lesson as part of the restorative approach.

-5.0 Red card
+5.0 School community sanctions

 The 'Red Card' detention is a 20-minute detention for anti-social behaviour in and around School.
-We expect all students to always behave and treat each other with respect.
+We expect all students to always behave kindly and treat each other with respect.
 That means walking around the school calmly and quietly, respecting each other's space and looking out for each other.
 There are no warnings for these behaviours.